UX DESIGN - BRANDING

 HEURISTIC EVALUATION

-Following Jakob Nielsno's 10 Usability Heuristics, I started this project off by running a heuristic evaluation.
-This helped me quickly get acquainted with the site and identify areas that might be causing usability issues.
+Following Jakob Nielson's 10 Usability Heuristics, I started this project by conducting a heuristic evaluation.
+This helped become quickly acquainted with the site, identifying areas that might be causing usability issues.

 The use of moving photos, a moving banner, and high-contrast colors on busy backgrounds creates visual clutter.
 A lack of clear hierarchy on pages makes it difficult for users to focus or find important content.